Self-Adjusting Mutation Rates with Provably Optimal Success Rules

 The first result in this direction is the precise running-time analysis of the \oea with static and fitness-dependent mutation rates on \leadingones in~\cite{BottcherDN10}.
 The statement that the running time is half of the sum of the exit times of the fitness levels was stated (for expected times) before Theorem~3 in~\cite{BottcherDN10}, but a formal proof (which could easily be obtained from Theorem~2 there) was not given.
-We note that in parallel a second precise running-time analysis of the \oea on \leadingones was given in~\cite{Sudholt13} (with a conference version appearing at the same venue as~\cite{BottcherDN10}).
-Since it in particular determines the running time precisely including the leading constant, it also cannot rely on the basic fitness level method.
-That the running time is half the sum of the exit times, however, is only implicit in the computation of the expected running time.
+In~\cite[Theorem~4]{Sudholt13}, a refinement of the fitness-level method was developed.
+It yields upper bounds for expected running times which can be below the sum of the improvement times.
+However, it requires a careful choice of the method parameters $\chi, (s_i)_{i \in [0..m-1]}$, and $(\gamma_{i,j})_{i < j}$.
+With such a choice, the running time of a broad class of evolutionary algorithms on \leadingones was determined to be the sum of the improvement times divided by two~\cite[Section~V]{Sudholt13}.
+A significantly simpler version of the fitness level method was recently presented in~\cite{DoerrK21gecco}.
+It was used to give an elementary proof of the fact that the expected running time of the \oea with general mutation rate on \leadingones is half the sum of the improvement times.